-In many places, roads are constructed without considering children.
-Children, though, use the roads as pedestrians, bicyclists, motorcyclists and occupants of vehicles.
+In many places, roads are constructed without considering children, though many children use the roads as pedestrians, bicyclists, motorcyclists and occupants of vehicles.
 They may live close to a road, play on a road, or even work on the roads selling merchandise, weaving in and out of moving traffic.

-Globally, 21% of road traffic deaths in 2004 were among children.
+Globally, over 700 children die each day due to road traffic injury.
 Road traffic injuries are the leading cause of death among young people aged 15 to 19 years and the second leading cause among 5-14-year-olds.

 A child is physically more vulnerable to injury than an adult.
 Furthermore, the smaller physical stature of children can create problems, as it limits their ability to see or be seen.
-Children's senses are also less developed and their ability to analyse information from their vision and their hearing, is limited, also increasing the number of dangerous situations.
-A certain amount of risk-taking is a normal behaviour and is necessary for a child's development.
-It is the responsibility of adults to understand the children's limitations and vulnerability in the road environment, and to ensure their safety.
+Children's senses are also less developed and their ability to analyse information from their vision and their hearing is limited, also increasing the number of dangerous situations.
+A certain amount of risk-taking is a normal expected behaviour and is necessary for a child's development, so it is the responsibility of adults to understand the children's limitations and vulnerability in the road environment, and to ensure their safety.

-Traditionally, road safety for children has focused on road safety education - with the assumption that children must be taught how to adapt their behaviour.
+Traditionally, road safety for children has focused on road safety education with the assumption that children must be taught how to adapt their behaviour.
 However, when used in isolation, education does not deliver permanent reductions in traffic deaths and serious injuries.
-The systems approach has proved valuable in delivering greater road safety for children.
+The SafeSystem approach has proved valuable in delivering greater road safety for children.
 It moves away from the idea that children should adapt their behaviour to cope with traffic, in favour of an approach in which children's needs are addressed in the design and management of the whole road system.
-Large gains can be made in terms of injuries avoided and lives saved if effective strategies - increasingly used in high-income countries - are adapted to the context of low-income and middle-income countries where children are at considerably higher risk.
-In line with the systems approach, the following actions are recommended to reduce the toll of child road traffic injury, death and disability.
+Large gains can be made in terms of injuries avoided and lives saved if effective strategies commonly used in high-income countries are adapted to the context of low-income and middle-income countries where children are at considerably higher risk.